Danny Rubinstein: Journalism career

 From 1967 to 1990, Rubinstein worked as a columnist and Jerusalem bureau chief for the now-defunct newspaper Davar.
-From 1990–2008, he worked for Haaretz, where he was a member of the editorial board.
+From 1990 to 2008, he worked for Haaretz, where he was a member of the editorial board.
 He wrote regular columns on the Arab–Israeli conflict and Palestinian affairs.
 He now writes a weekly column on the Palestinian economy for Calcalist, an Israeli business daily published by Yediot Ahronoth.

 Rubinstein teaches at the Department of Middle East history at Ben-Gurion University in Beersheba and has published several books.

-Controversy

 In 2007, Rubinstein described Israel as an "apartheid state" at the UN-sponsored International Conference of Civil Society in Support of Israeli–Palestinian Peace.
 In response, the Zionist Federation of Great Britain cancelled his scheduled appearance at an event sponsored by the Federation.
 Its chairman, Andrew Balcombe said: "Criticism of Israeli policy is acceptable.
 However, by using the word 'apartheid' in a UN conference held at the European Parliament, Danny Rubinstein encourages the demonization of Israel and the Jewish people."
 At an event sponsored by the New Israel Fund, Rubinstein was not apologetic: "People do use the word 'apartheid' in my circles.
 My newspaper increasingly uses that word.
 This is nothing new."